 The objective of the FSHN 590 and 591 lectures and supervised practice is to equip interns with the following knowledge and skills:

-Interns are at supervised practice sites on M-Th or M-F morning, depending on the location of the site.
+Interns are at supervised practice sites on Monday through Friday.
 The DI program is full time, beginning in August and ending in May of each year.
 The program provides 1,264 supervised practice hours in clinical, community, and food service administration.

 The University of Illinois Dietetic Internship Program has established relationships with local health providers, community programs, and foodservice facilities in order to provide interns with a rich and diverse supervised practice experience.